surajn581/deeplearning.ai_specialization/README.md

 This repo contains all my work for this specialization.
 All the code base and images, are taken from [Deep Learning Specialization on Coursera](https://www.coursera.org/specializations/deep-learning).

-*In five courses, you will learn the foundations of Deep Learning, understand how to build neural networks, and learn how to lead successful machine learning projects.
-You will learn about Convolutional networks, RNNs, LSTM, Adam, Dropout, BatchNorm, Xavier/He initialization, and more.
-You will work on case studies from healthcare, autonomous driving, sign language reading, music generation, and natural language processing.
-You will master not only the theory, but also see how it is applied in industry.
-You will practice all these ideas in Python and in TensorFlow, which we will teach.*
+*In five courses, we will learn the foundations of Deep Learning, understand how to build neural networks, and learn how to lead successful machine learning projects.
+We will learn about Convolutional networks, RNNs, LSTM, Adam, Dropout, BatchNorm, Xavier/He initialization, and more.
+We will work on case studies from healthcare, autonomous driving, sign language reading, music generation, and natural language processing.
+We will master not only the theory, but also see how it is applied in industry.
+We will practice all these ideas in Python and in TensorFlow, which we will teach.*

 ## Research Papers Referenced
 - [PAPERS.md](./PAPERS.md)